Life in Charlottesville

-Charlottesville is a small, thriving city of 45,000 people, with a local area population of around 150,000, located in west-central Virginia.
-Approximately 110 miles southwest of Washington DC, and 70 miles west of Richmond, Charlottesville is nestled in the foothills of the scenic Blue Ridge Mountains and is the seat of Albemarle County.
+Charlottesville is a small, thriving city of 45,000 people, with a local area population of around 150,000.
+Approximately 110 miles southwest of Washington DC, and 70 miles west of Richmond, Charlottesville is nestled in the foothills of the scenic Blue Ridge Mountains.

 Affectionately known as "C'ville", the city and surrounding area are home to a wide array of scenic, cultural, historical, and recreational activities.
 The region boasts a highly educated workforce, excellent school systems, high quality health care, and affordable living.

 Residents pride themselves on our local heritage, the area's natural beauty, and our city's nationally-ranked reputation.
 Charlottesville has enjoyed rankings as #1 City in America" (Frommer's), "Best Place to Live Among Small Cities" (Money magazine), "Top Ten Cities That Have It All" (A&E TV), "40 Best College Towns..."
 (Outside), "Healthiest Place to Live" (Kiplinger), "Hottest for Fitness" (Newsweek), and "Best Place to Raise a Family" (Readers' Digest).

 Charlottesville's natural beauty is rivaled only